tambi25/Basic-pyhton/README.md

-This repository contains the basics of pyhton that I did while undertaking a Python crash course
+This repository contains the basics of pyhton that I did while undertaking a Python crash course using Google Collab (Jupytor Notebook).